Phillrb/Playchoice10/README.md

 ## Compatibility list

-Notes in brackets are the points that need soldering on the cart:
+_Notes in brackets are the points that need soldering on the cart_

+### Original Playchoice games

+_These can be the host cart or the conversion game:_

 * Golf (SL2)
 * Tennis (SL2)